Roy-Fokker/sdl3-cpp23-project-template/readme.md

     - Simple vertex shader that uses uniform buffer to fix rendering perspective
     - Simple pixel/fragment shader
   - Vertex and Index buffers for Square mesh, in `Prepare Scene`
-  - Create Perpective projection, in `Prepare Scene`
+  - Create Perspective projection, in `Prepare Scene`
   - `Draw`s square using Indexed Primitives
   - Quit on any-key pressed, in `Handle SDL Input`